A reduction theorem for the Navarro Alperin weight conjecture: Introduction

 In the original paper of Navarro--Tiep \cite{Nav1}, the inductive AW condition has been verified to hold for finite simple groups of Lie type at their defining characteristic, enhancing the understanding of these conjectures in this case and providing essential examples.
 For the same reason, we prove the following theorem.

-\begin{thmA} The inductive GAW condition holds for every finite non-abelian simple group of Lie type in characteristic $p$ at the prime $p$. \end{thmA}
+\begin{thmA} The inductive NAW condition holds for every finite non-abelian simple group of Lie type at their defining characteristic. \end{thmA}

-As a consequence, we can prove the following statement.
+As a consequence, we prove the following result.

 \begin{thmA} Suppose that $G$ has an abelian Sylow 2-subgroup.
-Then the GAW conjecture is true for $G$ at every prime. \end{thmA}
+Then the NAW conjecture is true for $G$ at every prime. \end{thmA}

-Though certain simple groups are proved to satisfy the inductive GAW condition in this paper, the verification of the inductive GAW condition for finite simple groups remains a serious challenge since it requires a vast knowledge of the character values of simple groups which is still not completely comprehended.
+Though certain simple groups are proved to satisfy the inductive NAW condition in this paper, the verification of the inductive NAW condition for finite simple groups remains a serious challenge since it requires a vast knowledge of the character values of simple groups which is still not completely comprehended.

 In Section \ref{sec_Preli} we introduce some basic notation and facts.
-Then in Section \ref{sec_centralize}, we enhance the well-known fact that any Brauer character triple can always be reduced to a central $p'$-subgroup by considering Galois automorphisms and group automorphisms.
+Then in Section \ref{sec_centralize}, we enhance the well-known fact that any Brauer character triple can always be reduced to one with a central $p'$-subgroup by considering Galois automorphisms and group automorphisms.
 Afterwards in Section \ref{sec_DGN-cor}, we give an equivariant bijection of irreducible Brauer characters above the Dade--Glauberman--Nagao correspondence.
-We introduce the ordering relation of Brauer $\hH$-triples and related properties in Section \ref{sec_Character_pairs} and \ref{sec_new-H-tri}, and define the inductive GAW condition for simple groups in Section \ref{sec_ind_GAW}.
-These preparations lead to the final reduction of the GAW conjecture in Section \ref{Sec_red}.
+We introduce the ordering relation of Brauer $\hH$-triples and related properties in Sections \ref{sec_Character_pairs} and \ref{sec_new-H-tri}, and define the inductive NAW condition for simple groups in Section \ref{sec_ind_GAW}.
+These preparations lead to the final reduction of the NAW conjecture in Section \ref{Sec_red}.
 In Section \ref{sec_defining_char}, we consider groups of Lie type at their defining characteristic and prove Theorem C, while we prove Theorem D in Section \ref{sec_abelian2}.